ThamarD/bitsong-scripts/README.md

 ## Bitsong reinvestment script for rewards and commission

 Created for Bitsong by Thamar

 Courtesy of Validator Network

+This script comes without warranties of any kind.
+Use at your own risk.

 The provided script enable Validators and delegators to claim their staking rewards and reinvest them, to receive compounded interest.
 In addition to this, it supports withdrawal of validator commission.